-- 21.1 The availability, affordability and financial sustainability of capital funding will limit the number and value of capital schemes which can be progressed. - 21.2 The main sources of capital funding for the General Fund and HRA are summarised below.
+- 21.1 The availability, affordability and financial sustainability of capital funding will limit the number and value of capital schemes, funded through borrowing without any compensation savings or income, which can be progressed. - 21.2 The main sources of capital funding for the General Fund and HRA are summarised below.